brentvollebregt/nitratine.net/posts/issues-when-using-auto-py-to-exe/post.md

 If you install Python from python.org to fix this issue, you will need to install auto-py-to-exe in this new distribution.
 You will then also need to make sure you execute auto-py-to-exe from the newly installed distribution and not the old python from the windows store distribution.
 Executing `where auto-py-to-exe` can tell you where it will be execute from (the top result).

+### The exe Runs But Does Some Unexpected Things

+A lot of people say their python script runs fine in IDLE, PyCharm, Conda or something similar but after packaging, the executable functions differently.

+Examples of executables functioning differently include but are not limited to:

+- A console window appearing
+- Console windows appearing and closing

+This difference is most likely because the script is now running in a different environment or started in a different way.

+If you double-click your exe to run it, you can test how your script will run before packaging by doing the following:

+1. Set the default application for .py files on your machine to the python.exe binary you are using to run your .py file
+2. Double-click on your .py script to run it
+3. Witness how your application runs

+> If you are packaging to a single .exe file (onefile), set pythonw.exe as the default application for .py files rather than python.exe.

+If your script doesn't run as expected when following this, it shows there is something wrong with the implementation of your script.

 ## Additional Information and Explanations
 Some things that are clear to people that use Python a lot are not always clear to new people.
 Here are some discussions about why and how things occur.